gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/0-intro/0-what-youll-learn-in-this-guide.md

+---
-# What you’ll learn in this guide
+sidebar_label: What you’ll learn in this guide
+pagination_label: Deploy a Production-grade VPC
+---

+# Deploy a Production-grade VPC

 This guide consists of four main sections: